Skimas/sample_app/README.md

 Live: http://serveris.herokuapp.com

-This is sample ruby on rails app.
+This is sample Ruby on Rails app.